 Visit our website to learn more about our conference fellowship program, and come back in Fall 2025 to learn how to apply for our 2026 cohort of conference fellows. https://ciceroniansociety.org/conference/conference-fellowships/

-To learn more about us, our events, this Podcast, our journal, Pietas, to sign up for our newsletter, and make your tax deductible gift, please go to https://ciceroniansociety.org/First in an occasional series on place: the specific places that structure our lives, and what it means to have (or to lack) a...
+To learn more about us, our events, this Podcast, our journal, Pietas, to sign up for our newsletter, and make your tax deductible gift, please go to https://ciceroniansociety.org/Josh Bowman talks with Simon Tarr, dean of both The Honors College and the School of Communication and the Arts at Regent University.
+We...